/// ABOUT THIS EXHIBITION

 You can obliterate a watermelon, but the seeds still grow

-inspired by Henry George Todd, Study of Strawberries
+Inspired by: Henry George Todd, Study of Strawberries

 In the vein of still life, a ripe display of fruit is rendered in visceral detail.
 While the strawberries in Todd’s painting subtly allude to the fragility of life, White’s sculpture confronts the viewer with a stark depiction of violent dissolution.
 Although the shredded flesh of the fruit is barbaric and hopeless, the inclusion of sprouting seeds points to resilience and new life.